gameflorist/dunedynasty/README.md

 Just as the data-files, the configuration file `dunedynasty.cfg` will be read from one of two places:

  1. In the same directory as the dunedynasty executable.
+(Using the MacOS bundle you have to use the `Dune Dynasty.app/Contents/Resources` folder inside the app).

  2. In a personal data directory.
 This is the default behaviour - meaning `dunedynasty.cfg` will be created here on initial launch.
     The location depends on your operating system: